buddapool/buddapool.github.io/_categories/buddhism.md

 ---

   <blockquote class="about-quote">
-    &ldquo;A troubled mind is a turbulent river, distorting everything it touches.
-A calm mind is a mirrored lake.
-When the winds of worry cease, the illusion dissolves, and the true nature of reality is revealed.&rdquo;
+    &ldquo;The human mind is like a lake.
+When the water is calm and clear, we can see the moon, stars, and scenery clearly.
+Similarly, when the mind is calm, undisturbed by the waves of thoughts or worries, we can see the true nature of reality is revealed.&rdquo;
   </blockquote>